 The selection process for the Hatfield Fellowship is expected to be very competitive.
 The application materials are designed to reveal remarkable achievement by the applicant, demonstrated leadership qualities, a commitment to serve others and the skills required for a successful year as a special assistant to the Oregon congressional delegation.

 - First preference in the selection of the Fellow shall be given to enrolled members of the nine federally recognized Tribes of Oregon.

-- If there is no suitable applicant from the Oregon Tribes, the Fellow may be selected from enrolled members of federally recognized Tribes in other states of the Pacific Northwest (Washington, Idaho, Montana or Alaska).
+- If there is no suitable applicant from the Oregon Tribes, the Fellow may be selected from enrolled members of federally recognized Tribes in other states of the Pacific Northwest (Alaska, California, Idaho, Montana or Washington).